ragamarkely/scanalytics/README.md

 ![Plot](https://github.com/lmarkely/scanalytics/blob/master/scanalytics%20wallpaper.png)

 scanalytics is a Python implementation of several analyses used in Supply Chain Analytics & Design.
-The goal of writing this program is to programmatically solve problems encountered in some Supply Chain Analytics and Design class assignments, thus minimizing tedious manual work in spreadsheet.
+I wrote this program to programmatically solve problems encountered in some Supply Chain Analytics and Design class assignments, thus minimizing tedious manual work in spreadsheet.